5 Unique & Real Ways to Reduce Small Business Taxes

-Let's do a quick overview of the difference between an LLC, Sole Proprietorship and S-Corporation.
+Let's do a quick overview of the tax difference between an LLC, Sole Proprietorship and S-Corporation.

 Sole Proprietorship versus S-Corporation taxation

-Sole proprietorship equals 100% of income subject to self-employment tax.
+In a Sole proprietorship 100% of your net income is subject to self-employment tax.

 All of your net profits in a business are first subject to self-employment taxes.